eripe970/go-dsp-utils/README.md

 - Read signal files
 - Sample signal files
 - Normalize signals
-- Calculate the frequency spectrum (FFT and some number crunching)
+- Calculate the frequency spectrum (FFT + some spectrum logic)
 - Low and high pass filtering on a signal

 #### The heart beat package